Justinguu/JungsPortfolio/posts/laravel-react-crash-course.md

 - You prioritize speed, scalability, and cost-efficiency for short-lived tasks.
 - Your workload is unpredictable or event-driven.

-Ultimately, the choice hinges on your application’s requirements.
+Ultimately, the choice hinges on your application's requirements.
 For many organizations, a hybrid approach leveraging both technologies unlocks agility and resilience in the cloud era.

 ---